kbayraktar/kbayraktar.github.io/te_markdown/local-setup.md

 Now is the time to grab a coffee.
 I'm afraid this will take a while.

 The necessary docker images are fetched from [docker-hub](https://hub.docker.com/u/testeditor/) which will take its time, depending on your connectivity.
 As soon as the images are fully downloaded and extracted the containers are started.
 Once the containers are ready, the browser is started automatically and you will be presented with the test-editor-web login screen.
 If something unexpected happens or the whole process is interrupted, it might help to just run `bash run-hero-create-specification` again.
 Already downloaded elements won't be downloaded again.

+The test-editor-web consists of the web ui and a couple of service backends that do the heavy lifting for the ui.

 ## Login